LexicusRex/taskflow-by-aegile/README.md

     ```
 #### VSCode Dev Container
 Alternatively, you can use the VSCode Dev Container to run the application.
-**Instead** of `docker-compose up --build`, open the **`taskflow-by-aegile/backend`**
+**Instead** of `docker-compose up --build`, use the `Dev Containers: Clone Repository in Dev Container...` command to clone the **`taskflow-by-aegile`**
-directory in a VSCode Dev Container.
+repo into a VSCode Dev Container.
 Appropriate extensions will install automatically.

-To edit the frontend, navigate to the Remote Explorer tab on the left side of the VSCode window and open the client container in a new window.

 Navigate to `http://localhost:3000` in your preferred browser application.